 Emily enjoys visiting and getting to know our clients in their own homes.
 She’s always up for a friendly chat and learning about the rich life stories our clients so often have to tell.

 Emily will be taking some extended leave in June 2023 to officially commence her journey of motherhood and we can't wait to have her back on board when she plans to return.

 Occupational Therapy Assistant

 Cherie joined our team in 2022 and we could not be more thrilled!
-Cherie works with us part-time on Tuesdays and Thursdays.
+Cherie works with us part-time from Tuesday - Friday.

 Outside of work Cherie is busy spending time with her family, cooking, reading, gardening and staying active!

 Sophie started her journey with Holistic OT at the start of 2023 after living, studying and working in Adelaide for nearly 8 years.
 Sophie was born and bred in the country and calls Port Lincoln home.
 Sophie worked in Adelaide in community aged care as a support worker and occupational therapist before obtaining a position at Holistic OT.
 She enjoys getting to know her clients and hearing about their life stories.
 When not at work, Sophie likes to "fill her cup" by spending time with her partner and family.
 You will often see her at the beach walking one of her many family members' dogs (she plans to get her own in the near future!)